- 64 Bit CPU, 2.6 GHz Xeon or faster

 - SQL Server 2008 to 2016

-- SQL Compatibility Level must be 100 (this is SQL 2008 and 2008 R2) this is set by the script on the Silverback database automatically.
+- SQL Compatibility Level must be 100.
+This is set by the script on the Silverback database automatically.

 - The server/instance collation must be either: